viniciusteles/viniciustelescom/source/_posts/2013-05-23-1-nomad-why-we-live-in-a-temporary-apartment.markdown

 <iframe width="100%" height="166" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=http%3A%2F%2Fapi.soundcloud.com%2Ftracks%2F93479042"></iframe>

 In this episode I mentioned a commencement speech by [David Foster Wallace][1] called **This is water**.
+I heard about it in [this episode of the TropicalMBA][t].
 I highly recommend you to listen to it below.
 It's absolutely great!

 <iframe width="420" height="315" src="http://www.youtube.com/embed/vET9cvlGJQw" frameborder="0" allowfullscreen></iframe>